 In order to study in Brazil, you need a Student Visa.
 For undergraduate and graduate students, with or without scholarships, a temporary Visa will be granted.
 To find more about the procedures and vaccinations, contact the Brazilian Embassy or Consulate in your country.
 If you are not a scholarship holder, make sure you are financially prepared to have your visa approved and validate your stay in Brazil in agreement with the Federal Police requests.

-When travelling to Brazil, it is important to bring not only your passport, but also a document with your parents name written.
+When travelling to Brazil, it is important to bring not only your passport, but also a document with your parents” names written.
 This is necessary to differentiate two people with the same name, for example.
 It can be a driver’s license, an ID, a birth certificate or other official document, even if it is not in Portuguese.

 The courses are offered only in Portuguese.

 UFSC offers two period of vacation per year.
 The longer one is during the summer, from December to March.
-Winter vacations tend to be two weeks long in the end of July of beginning of August.
-Summer courses may be offered, and research can also be scheduled with a professor if you are interested in.
+Winter vacations tend to be two weeks long in the end of July or beginning of August.
+Summer courses may be offered, and research can also be scheduled with a professor if you are interested.

-UFSC does not offer dormitories or housing for international students.
-You can ask for more information about housing by emailing.
+UFSC does not offer accommodation or housing for international students.
+You can ask for more information about housing by email.

-After arriving in Araranguá, you should obtain several documents, such as CPF – Cadastro de Pessoa Física (Social Security Number), Federal Police registration, enrollment process, UFSC card.
+After arriving in Araranguá, you should obtain several documents, such as the CPF – Cadastro de Pessoa Física (Individual Taxpayer Number), the Federal Police registration, the enrollment confirmation, and the UFSC Indentity card.

-Every and each international student must register at the Department of Federal Police within 30 days of entering into the Brazilian territory – except for those who have Brazilian citizenship.
-To be able to make this registration, you have to pay two fees:
+Every and each international student must register at the Federal Police Department within 30 days of entering Brazil – except for those who have Brazilian citizenship.
+To be able to make this registration, you have to pay the following fee:

-We advise students who are coming to study in Araranguá to contact previously the Secretary of International Relations in order to find out which would be the better city to register at Department of Federal Police.
-Some students use to travel directly to Florianópolis and register themselves there, before coming to Araranguá.
-In case there is no registration in Florianópolis the nearest Department of Federal Police is located in Criciuma city (please read below).
-To pay these taxes, we advise you to: * Access www.dpf.gov.br
+We advise students who are coming to study in Araranguá to contact the Office of International Relations previously in order to find out which would be the best city to register at the Federal Police Department.
+Some students travel directly to Florianópolis and register themselves there, before coming to Araranguá.
+In case it is not possible to register in Florianópolis, the nearest Federal Police Department is located in Criciúma city (please read below).
+To pay the fee, we advise you to: * Access www.dpf.gov.br

-- Print the forms and pay the fees at any bank agency, and keep the proof-of-payment.
+- Print the forms and pay the fees at any bank agency, and keep the payment receipt.

-After, the student must set an appointment with the Federal Police station (which can be done on the internet, as explained below).
-The closest FPS to the campus is in a city nearby called Criciúma:
+After paying the fees, the student must set an appointment with the Federal Police station office (which can be done online, as explained below).
+The closest office to the campus is in a city nearby called Criciúma:

 For this appointment, you must bring:

-- Federal Police Form filled and printed.
+- Federal Police Form filled in and printed.
 (The form is available at https://servicos.dpf.gov.br/sincreWeb/)

-- Proof of scheduling printed.
-The visit can be booked at https://servicos.dpf.gov.br/sincreWeb/pesquisaAgendamento.jsp
+- Printed proof of schedule.
+The appointment can be scheduled at https://servicos.dpf.gov.br/sincreWeb/pesquisaAgendamento.jsp

 - Copy of all used pages in your passport